 Don’t forget to check out our web story: 21 Traditional Uzbekistan Dishes!

 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).

 What to Eat in Uzbekistan: 21 Local Dishes to Try

 Plov (sometimes also called “osh”) is widely considered to be the national dish of Uzbekistan.
 It’s a hearty rice pilaf and you’ll probably notice that the word “plov” and “pilaf” are essentially the same.
-You can expect a heaping portion of rice that has been cooked together with lamb or beef, onions. garlic, raisins, carrots, and apricots.
-Plov is not only the most famous dish in Uzbekistan, it is also one of the most delicious.
+You can expect a heaping portion of rice that has been cooked together with lamb or beef, onions, garlic, raisins, carrots, and apricots.
+Plov is not only the most famous dish in Uzbekistan, but it is also one of the most delicious.

-You’ll find that most restaurants serving Uzbek food offer plov as an option, but if you want to truly experience it you’ll want to head to a “Plov Center” in one of the cities you’re visiting.
+You’ll find that most restaurants serving Uzbek food offer plov as an option, but if you want to truly experience it, you’ll want to head to a “Plov Center” in one of the cities you’re visiting.

 These restaurants specialize in plov and cook the dish in gigantic iron cauldrons (called “kazans”) over an open fire.
 Plov centers generally serve plov and nothing else except for bread, tea, and a selection of side salads to accompany your huge plate of rice pilaf.